Israelis urge Netanyahu to quit over coronavirus, corruption charges

 As part of the protest, restaurant owners set up a free buffet for the demonstrators, demanding their businesses keep open or else receive compensation.

 Israel lifted in May a partial lockdown that had flattened an infection curve.
-But a second surge of COVID-19 cases and ensuing restrictions has seen Netanyahu's approval ratings plunge to under 30% and employment soar to 21% [
+But a second surge of COVID-19 cases and ensuing restrictions has seen Netanyahu's approval ratings plunge to under 30% and unemployment soar to 21%. [

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.